purduesigbots/ARMS/README.md

 `timeDrive(1000, 50);`
 The first values is the duration of the movement in milliseconds, and the second values is the top speed.
 It is optional and defaults to 100 when omitted.

-If you want to send different power to each side of the drive, call the function with two seperate speeds.
+If you want to send different power to each side of the drive, call the function with two separate speeds.
 `timeDrive(1000, 50, 80);`
 This will produce a curved movement.